anton-seaice/Leaflet.Calendar/README.md

 ## L

 <p>A calendar plugin for leaflet maps.
-This lets you add a datepicker to your <a href="https://leafletjs.com/">Leaflet</a> web-map to give end-user control over the date of the data displayed.</p>
+The plugin allows you to browse through remote sensing datasets that vary over time.
+You add a datepicker to your <a href="https://leafletjs.com/">Leaflet</a> web-map to give end-user control over the date of the data displayed.</p>
 <p>There are two main elements needed:</p>
 <p>1:- the date picker, to select the date and</p>
 <p>2:- extensions to the leaflet layers types so that information is updated when the date is changed.</p>